[ login ]

 The helpers mechanism in web2py is more than a system to generate HTML without concatenating strings.
 It provides a server-side representation of the Document Object Model (DOM).

-Components' objects can be referenced via their position, and helpers act as lists with respect to their components:
+Components of helpers can be referenced via their position, and helpers act as lists with respect to their components:

 >>> a = DIV(SPAN('a', 'b'), 'c')